mikeferguson/robot_calibration/README.md

    internally uses an angle-axis representation, either all 3 should be set free, or only one should be free.
 You should never set two out of three to be free parameters.
+ * free_frames_initial_values - Defines the initial values for free_frames.
+   X, Y, Z offsets are in meters.
+ROLL, PITCH, YAW are in radians.
+This is most frequently used for setting the initial estimate of the checkerboard position, see details below.
  * error_blocks - These define the actual errors to compare during optimization.
    There are several error blocks available at this time:
    * chain3d_to_chain3d - This error block can compute the difference in